-To apply for permanent residency, you will have to qualify under certain prescribed Employment Based criteria, such as the extraordinary ability EB-1 category, or the EB-3 skilled workers category.
+To apply for permanent residency, it is necessary to qualify under certain prescribed employment-based criteria, such as the extraordinary ability EB-1 category, or the EB-3 skilled workers category.

 Depending on the applicant’s nationality, a visa can be issued for single entry or multiple/unlimited entry.